Bony (character): Television

-Two adaptations of the Bony novels have been made for television.
+Two series of adaptations featuring the Bony character have been made for television.
 Both starred white actors in the role.

 The first adaptation aired for two series between 1971 and 1972.
-Caucasian New Zealand actor James Laurenson played Bonaparte in blackface.
+New Zealand actor James Laurenson, a white man, played Bonaparte wearing dark makeup.
+His casting was controversial, as many people believed that the role should have been filled by an Australian Aboriginal.
+(Indigenous actor Jack Charles had auditioned for the role.)
 The character's name was spelt 'Boney' for the series, and some editions of the novels kept this spelling for later editions.

-There was also a 1990 telemovie and later a 1992 spin-off TV series (using the original 'Bony' spelling).
+A 1990 telemovie and later a 1992 spin-off TV series (using the original 'Bony' spelling) were also made.
+These were not related to the novels except for some uses of the lead character.
 The pilot film depicted the titular protagonist (here named David John Bonaparte) as the grandson of the original Bony.
-The series however, portrayed him as being white, and raised by Aboriginals.
+Cameron Daddo played the role and the casting was criticised.
+In the series his ethnicity was altered: he was identified as a white man who had been raised by Aboriginals.

 Cameron Daddo played the character.
 Burnum Burnum co-starred as Bony's aboriginal mentor Uncle Albert.